kunnnnethan/UCAS-AOD-benchmark/README.md

 ## Introduction

-This repositary rearrages files downloaded from UCAS-AOD dataset so that it can be loaded and trained in [R-YOLOv4](https://github.com/kunnnnethan/R-YOLOv4).
+This repositary rearrages files from UCAS-AOD dataset so that it can be loaded and trained in [R-YOLOv4](https://github.com/kunnnnethan/R-YOLOv4).

 ## Dataset repare